ros2/domain_bridge/doc/design.md

 Not only should the bridge be configurable at an API level, but there should also be a way to configure it without having to change code (e.g. a passed in YAML or XML file).

+8. Security

+The bridge should not subvert [Secure ROS 2](https://github.com/ros2/sros2) (SROS 2) mechanisms.
+Similarly, SROS 2 should not prevent the domain bridge from working correclty (i.e. the bridge should not break with security enabled).

+Consider that it is possible for a user to only secure half of a domain bridge (i.e. only one domain has security enabled).
+This means that a bridged topic, though secure in one domain, is left completely open in another domain.
+Presuming that there is no straight-forward solution to enforcing that both sides of a bridge are secured, the least we can do is make sure users are well-informed of this potential security vulnerability.
+Additionally, tools may be provided to help streamline securing a ROS system with a domain bridge.

 ## Approach

 The proposed solution involves several nodes in a single bridge process.